examknow/wallops/README.md

 # wallops

-Bot to record all `WALLOPS` recieved on an IRC server
+Bot to record all `WALLOPS` and global notices recieved on an IRC server

 ## setup